jesselawson/campfire/readme.md

 # Campfire

-This project is a proof-of-concept compiler for the Campfire language.
-It takes a `.campfire` file and compiles it to a static website (`index.html`, `campfire.js`, and an optional `style.css`).
+Welcome to the Campfire storytelling language project!
+This is a proof-of-concept compiler that allows you to turn your ideas into interactive, dynamic web content.

-The Campfire language is basically GitHub-flavored Markdown organized into cards that can be linked to and from one another.
-Every time you click a link to a specific card, a new instance of that card is revealed on the screen.
+The Campfire language is based on GitHub-flavored Markdown and is organized into cards that can be linked to and from one another.
+Each card represents a different piece of content and when a user clicks on a link, a new instance of that card is revealed on the screen.
+This creates a unique and engaging experience for your audience, encouraging exploration and interaction.

-Campfire was originally designed to build competency-based digital textbooks, but you're not limited to only educational content.
-It naturally encourages exploration and is useful for both mutable and immutable narratives.

-Use cases include, but are not limited to:
-* Interactive educational content, especially for competency-based learning
-* Interactive fiction (e.g., CYOA and other mutable narrative IF)
-* Topic exploration and presentation

 **Currently in working alpha.** Things are subject to change, and that's okay.

 Check out the [demo](https://jesselawson.github.io/campfire/).

 ## Current features (and limitations)

 **Marketing fluff**